Puzzlepart/bestillingsportalen/Naming-conventions.md

 Teams template naming conventions allow you to set specific naming conventions for teams templates (or types of teams).
 If templates have naming conventions defined these will **override** the global one AND those set at the space type level.

-For more details on how to create templates for use with Provision Assist, please follow this documentation on GitHub - https://github.com/OfficeDev/microsoft-teams-apps-requestateam/wiki/Teams-Templates.
+For more details on how to create templates for use with Bestillingsportalen, please follow this documentation on GitHub - https://github.com/OfficeDev/microsoft-teams-apps-requestateam/wiki/Teams-Templates.

 For this example, we will apply a naming convention to one of the Microsoft out of the box templates but you can define your own templates as per the documentation above and configure naming conventions against these.